garrandall/popular-music-data/tracks/sooner-or-later-the-impressions.md

 Didn't mean to do nobody wrong
 But I love you too much
 It's so damn strong
-Ooh baby, it's plain to see
+Ohbaby, it's plain to see
 From now on it's you and me

 Sooner or later